node-js-libs/chain.js/README.md

 ## Adding your own methods

-[load.js](https://github.com/chriso/load.js) is an example of what you can do with chain.js - it allows you to lazy load scripts in the browser and easily handle complex dependency chains
+[load.js](https://github.com/chriso/load.js) ([this code](https://github.com/chriso/load.js/blob/master/load.js) in particular) is an example of what you can do with chain.js - it allows you to lazy load scripts in the browser and easily handle complex dependency chains

-    //Script1 & 2 are loaded in parallel - script3 is loaded when they're complete
+    //Load script1 and script2 in parallel - when they're complete, load script3

     load('script1.js', 'script2.js').then('script3.js').thenRun(function () {
         console.log('Done.');